HEmile/hemile.github.io/_posts/2025-10-17-academic-obsidian.md

 Identifiability is actually a concept note, so I am not that strict about the function of each type of note and do whatever is fast and works best.

-When you use `hasTopic` from papers and talks to topic notes, they will appear automatically in the backlinks of the topic notes!
+When you use `hasTopic` from papers and talks to topic notes, they automatically appear in the backlinks of the topic notes, and also in the navigator on the left!
 Also, don't forget to add tonnes of `aliases`.

 ## Concept notes (green)